kantuni/CP3/Chapter 1/Exercise 1.2.3.md

    }
    ```

-3. Given a date, determine the day of the week (Monday, . . . , Sunday) on that day. (e.g. 9 August 2010—the launch date of the first edition of this book—is a Monday.)
+3. Given a date, determine the day of the week (Monday, . . . , Sunday) on that day. (e.g. 9 August 2010 —the launch date of the first edition of this book — is a Monday.)

    **C++**